chef-boneyard/chef-web-docs-2016/docs_all/source/resources.rst

 Resources
 =====================================================
-The following resources are core resources with core providers:
+The following resources are platform resources with built-in providers:

 * apt_package
 * bash